rahulstox/planora/LEARN.md

 <pre>Note: This repository is created for the contributors of GSSoC'25</pre>

-# TravelGrid
+# planora

-Welcome to **TravelGrid**, a comprehensive travel platform designed to simplify your travel planning experience!
-With TravelGrid, you can seamlessly book travel tickets, hire or rent vehicles, reserve hotels, explore travel guides, and choose complete or customizable travel packages—all in one place.
-Whether you're a solo adventurer or planning a group getaway, TravelGrid has you covered.
+Welcome to **planora**, a comprehensive travel platform designed to simplify your travel planning experience!
+With planora, you can seamlessly book travel tickets, hire or rent vehicles, reserve hotels, explore travel guides, and choose complete or customizable travel packages—all in one place.
+Whether you're a solo adventurer or planning a group getaway, planora has you covered.

 This project is proudly part of **GirlScript Summer of Code 2025 (GSSoC)**, and we invite passionate contributors to join us in building an intuitive and user-friendly travel solution.